 Inflammation has been connected with most disease states including cardiovascular disease, most autoimmune diseases, allergies, some cancers, and many mental illnesses.

 Because apples contain pectin and certain phytonutrients (like flavonoids and polyphenols), their consumption has been shown again and again to improve health markers.
-And, because they are delicious and easy to access they have become a favourite strategy of mine.
+And, because they are delicious and easy to access they have become a favorite strategy of mine in Raising Resilience.

 As is the potential with every food, some kids react poorly to apples.
 There could be a variety of reasons for this.